gshanemiller/reinvent/doc/kv_rpc_design.md

 The `rte_mbuf` pointers placed into `mbuf` come from the mempool associated with `rxq` in the `rte_eth_rx_burst` call.
 Something has to mark them free or the RXQ will eventually be full.

 Now, for single packet requests, an optimization might include hand-off of the single `rte_mbuf*` to be freed in the TXQ thread once the response is ready presumably on the same HW core.
 Note, the TXQ thread almost certainly cannot mutate this `rte_mbuf*` to hold the response.
 Each `rte_mbuf` only holds a fixed amount of data.
-Since the response payload is almost typically larger, it can't physically work.
+Since the response payload is typically larger, it can't physically work.

 The possibility of multi-packet requests is more complicated.
 Because of congestion plus the interleaving of packets from multiple clients, the request would not generally be held in a contiguous set of `rte_mbufs` inside the `mbuf` vector.
 There's no guarantee that any one call to `rte_eth_rx_burst` holds one complete RPC request either.
 So handing off the request over mbufs would mean handing over a variable set of pointers.
 And that's more data to track through more code.
 It may be better to hand off the request by extracting and copying it out of the packets.